 John Malkovich has the capacity to combine quirkiness and deep seriousness.
 The role is perfect for him, and he gives an outstanding portrayal of the narcissistic and pleasure-seeking Lurie, who has condemned himself to solitude.

-as Lucy who lives on the cusp of a culture she refuses to reject.
+Newcomer Jessica Haines is excellent as Lucy who lives on the cusp of a culture she refuses to reject.

 This is a complicated movie, based on a tough book, and it is focused and intense.